commercelayer/commercelayer-sdk/README.md

   const skus = await cl.skus.list({ include: [ 'prices' ], fields: { prices: [ 'currency_code', 'formatted_amount' ] } })
   ```

-Check our API reference for more information on how to [use sparse fieldsets](https://docs.commercelayer.io/developers/sparse-fieldsets).
+ℹ️ Check our API reference for more information on how to [use sparse fieldsets](https://docs.commercelayer.io/developers/sparse-fieldsets).
 </details>

 <details>